QuantEcon/lecture-python-advanced.myst/lectures/BCG_incomplete_mkts.md

 \frac{\partial p(k,b)}{\partial b} = - \beta \frac{A k^\alpha}{b^2} \int_{-\infty}^{\epsilon^*}  \frac{u'(C_1^2(\epsilon))}{u'(C_0^2)} e^\epsilon  g(\epsilon) d \epsilon
 $$

-**Special case:** We confine ourselves to a special case in which both agents hold positive equities so that
+**Special case:** We confine ourselves to a special case in which both types of agents hold positive equities so that
 $\frac{\partial q(k,b)}{\partial k}$ and
 $\frac{\partial q(k,b)}{\partial b}$ are related to rates of intertemporal substitution for both agents.

-Substituting these partial derivatives into the above first-order conditions for $k$ and $B$, respectively, we obtain the following forms of those first order conditions:
+Substituting these partial derivatives into the above first-order conditions for $k$ and $b$, respectively, we obtain the following versions of those first order conditions:

 ```{math}
 :label: Eqn1